Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: Experiments

 \section{Experiments}

 In this section, we present empirical studies on W2SG.
-Specifically, we aim to verify the key insights from our theoretical analysis, visualize the bias and variance terms in W2SG, and compare the effects of using CE and RCE as training objectives.
-Additionally, we further propose a novel training objective to improve the performance of W2SG.
+Specifically, we aim to verify our theoretical insights, visualize the bias and variance terms in W2SG, and compare CE and RCE as training objectives.
+Additionally, we propose a novel training objective to improve the performance of W2SG.

 \paragraph{Datasets} Our experiments employ diverse datasets covering both standard NLP tasks and LLM reward modeling tasks.
 For standard NLP tasks, we utilize the SciQ~\citep{sciq}, Amazon Polarity~\citep{amazon} and Twitter Sentiment \footnote{ \url{https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis}} datasets, following the experimental setup of~\cite{burns2023w2s} to transform these datasets into binary classification tasks.
-For reward modeling tasks, we sample subsets from CAI-Harmless \citep{cai_harmless} and HH-RLHF \citep{helpful}, with experimental settings referencing~\cite{yang2024super}, to guide models toward achieving harmlessness or helpfulness objectives.
+For reward modeling tasks, we sample subsets from CAI-Harmless \citep{cai_harmless} and HH-RLHF \citep{helpful}, with experimental settings referencing~\citep{yang2024super}, to guide models toward achieving harmlessness or helpfulness objectives.

-\paragraph{Models} We conduct our experiments based on the GPT-2 series of models~\citep{radford2019language}, including GPT2, GPT2-Medium, GPT2-Large, and GPT2-XL.
-We add a linear projection layer atop the pretrained model, followed by an activation function to obtain prediction probabilities.
-Notably, we adopt a full fine-tuning strategy during training without freezing any pretrained parameters.
+\paragraph{Models} We employ models from the GPT-2 series~\citep{radford2019language}, including GPT2, GPT2-Medium, GPT2-Large, and GPT2-XL, and the Qwen series~\citep{qwen}, including Qwen-1.8B, Qwen-7B, and Qwen-14B.
+We use full fine-tuning without freezing any pretrained parameters.